dr-funk/trapped-RdRp/cirseq-analysis/readme.md

 The input files needed and the line where the path is specified are:
 * ```line 33``` A file defining which samples should be analyzed.
 For each sample it requires a name and then at least one combination of run ID and barcode ID, separated by a colon.
 These elements have to be tab-separated.
 E.g.: ```RETR    run1:barcode1  run2:barcode1``` defines the sample called RETR with two replicates.
 Lines starting with ```#``` will be skipped.
 Run and barcode identifier are treated as strings and thus don't need to be numbers.
 * ```line 40``` A file containing a path to the reference (in fasta format) for each sample defined in the first file.
+These must be the same references used for the CirSeq pipeline!
 Each line is tab-separated and contains the name followed by the path.
 E.g.: ```RETR /Users/User/Data/NGS/resources/refs/H5-RETR.fasta```
 * ```line 45``` A file containing the UMI-containing primer for each sample defined in the first file.
 UMIs are identified by a stretch of Ns, the number corresponding to the length of the UMI.
 Each line is tab-separated and contains the name followed by the primer sequence.
 E.g.: ```RETR  TGTAAAACGACGGCCAGTNNNNNNNNNNCAAACAGATTAGTCCTTGCAACAGG```

 * ```lines 51-66``` Beyond the above files which are the same for all samples, we also need a number of paths which vary by sample.
 Since we all have different ways of organizing our data, these are wrapped in a function taking the run ID and barcode ID as input.
 There are three input paths to fill in here: